sevilayerkan/HackerRank-Solutions/README.md

 ## To-Do List

-- [] Complete 30 Days of Code Challenge
+- Complete 30 Days of Code Challenge
-- [] Complete SQL
+- Add More Challenges to SQL
-- [] Add More Challenges from Problem Solving
+- Add More Challenges to Problem Solving